phax/peppol-commons/README.md

 This project is used by [peppol-smp-server](https://github.com/phax/peppol-smp-server/) the SMP server with a management GUI and flexible backends.

 This project is licensed under EUPL 1.1 or MPL 1.1 - like CIPA e-Delivery.

+## peppol-sml-client-swing

+This is a standalone PEPPOL SML client.
+It was reactivated due to request from a long time PEPPOL user but please don't expect too much.
+When using the latest phoss SMP server you don't need this tool, as everything is already integrated into the SMP server.

 ## peppol-smp-client
 This project holds the SMP client library used by the access points to retrieve service metadata.
 It is based on cipa-smp-client-library 2.2.3.
 This project also contains the BDXR SMP client (since version 4.3.0).